 Below are some still images captured with the above device.
 The small round object at approximately 1 o'clock is a pin I put on the right hand side of the tunnel entry to hopefully detect a movement if a mole passes through.
-Also, the soil on the bottom is soft, I was expecting to see some significant change to it, if the creature passes through, and it happened on August 30, 9 days after the gadget was installed on August 21.
+Also, the soil on the bottom is soft, I was expecting to see some significant change to it, if the creature passes through, and it happened on August 30, 2016, or 9 days after the gadget was installed on August 21.

 Here is an unsuspecting earthworm in the mole tunnel, approximately a week after we installed the camera.

 But wait, the mole appeared in the tunnel 9 days after we installed the device.
-During 20 minutes of activity, it managed to sealed the camera off completely by pushing the ground from elsewhere.
+During 20 minutes of activity, it managed to seal the camera off completely by pushing the ground from elsewhere.
 This selection of still images shows mole activity from 14:11 GMT up to 14:31 GMT on August 30, 2016 (early morning hours local time).

 After experimentation and a few prototype iterations to fix water condensation issue, we managed to build a simple device capable to capture infrared imagery of a mole tunnel long-term (days and weeks).
 Water condensation presented a serious challenge, which was solved by isolating of the air facing the camera lens from the rest, and with usage of silica gel.